 El Dorado County is located in California’s historic Gold Country, in the foothills and Sierra Nevada Mountains.
 The western boundary contains part of Folsom Lake.
 The eastern boundary is the California-Nevada State line.
 El Dorado county’s largest city is the City of South Lake Tahoe, while the County seat is in Placerville.
-The landscape, filled with soaring mountains, lush hills, roaring rivers and sparkling lakes.
-Day-tripper can enjoy an array of outdoor adventures all year-round.
-Whitewater rafting, fishing, hiking, swimming and gold panning are all part of the fun while visiting El Dorado County.
+The landscape, filled with soaring mountains, lush hills, roaring rivers, and sparkling lakes.

 Gold Bug Mine-El Dorado County